marzima/unitree_ros2_to_real-main/README.md

 # Introduction
 This package can send control commands to the Unitree A1 robot from ROS2.
-This package is able also to collecting data from the IMU sensor inside the Unitree and give the info State from the Robot
+This package is able also to collecting data from the IMU sensor inside the Unitree and give the info State from the Robot.
+This package is also suitable for recieve data from the robot (RGB-D Camera and Velodyne V16 Lidar) and record it.

 This version is suitable for unitree_legged_sdk v3.2.1.

 This work is related for collecting data for to Sim to Real and Real to Sim for Reinforcement Learning